x0f5c3/sourcegraph/README.md

 ## License

 This repository contains both OSS-licensed and non-OSS-licensed files.
-We maintain one repository rather than two separate repositories mainly for development convenience.
+We maintain one repository rather than two separate repositories mainly for development convenience. fo.

 All files in the `enterprise` and `client/web/src/enterprise` fall under [LICENSE.enterprise](LICENSE.enterprise).